Dental Practice May Offer a Solution for Chronic Headaches and Migraines

 - Posted on: Oct 15 2018

 Chronic headaches and migraines can have a huge impact on one’s daily quality of life.
 If you are struggling with problems such as these, it may be a condition that can be improved with the help of a dentist.
-Drs.
-Keri Smith and David Hiebert at NW Heights Dental of Portland, OR can evaluate a patient an determine if they can benefit from a treatment such as oral appliance therapy.
+Dr. Keri Smith at NW Heights Dental of Portland, OR can evaluate a patient an determine if they can benefit from a treatment such as oral appliance therapy.

 What is oral appliance therapy?